elysemontano/elyse-lecture-notes/jumpstart/css-lecture.md

 ## Centering things is difficult
 https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties
-- The main idea behind the flex layout is to give the container the ability to alter its items’ width/height (and order) to best fill the available space (mostly to accommodate to all kinds of display devices and screen sizes).
+- The main idea behind the flex layout is to give the container the ability to alter its items’ width/height (and order) to best fill the available space (mostly to accommodate all kinds of display devices and screen sizes).
 A flex container expands items to fill available free space or shrinks them to prevent overflow.

 **Flexbox froggy:** Let all the students play flex box froggy for five minutes so they can get an idea of what to be looking for.